Calgary Cowboys: Calgary

 In 1972, the fledgling WHA attempted to place a team in Calgary, to be known as the Broncos in the hopes of a rivalry with Edmonton, and the Oilers.
-When the team's owner, Bob Brownridge suddenly died before the WHA's inaugural season, the team abruptly moved Cleveland to become the Crusaders (having never played a single game as the Calgary Broncos), prompting the Oilers to rename themselves the Alberta Oilers, with the intention of splitting their home schedule between the two cities.
+When the team's owner, Bob Brownridge, suddenly died before the WHA's inaugural season, the team abruptly moved to Cleveland to become the Crusaders (having never played a single game as the Calgary Broncos).
+This prompted the Oilers to rename themselves the Alberta Oilers, with the intention of splitting their home schedule between the two cities.
 This plan similarly failed to materialize, and the Oilers dropped the Alberta moniker after one season, calling Edmonton their exclusive home.
 Calgary would get its second chance in the WHA in 1975, when the Vancouver Blazers moved across the Rocky Mountains.
 Owner Jim Pattison, failing in his goal of taking the Vancouver market away from the NHL's Vancouver Canucks chose to relocate to Calgary.
 However, by the time the WHA did arrive, the league was already in difficulty, and the team was viewed as minor-league, despite the presence of aging superstars such as Gordie Howe and Bobby Hull in the league.

 The franchise played out of the 6,500 Stampede Corral, knowing that its small size would prevent the team from achieving profitability initially.
 They were hoping for strong attendance figures that would encourage the Calgary Exhibition and Stampede board, who owned and operated the Corral, to expand the facility to 15,000 seats.
 Such an expansion had been planned by the Stampede board, but with no timelines, and no commitment to finance it.

 In their first season, the Cowboys were not expected to ice a strong team, having inherited a franchise that finished in a last place tie with the Oilers the previous year.
 Calgary finished 41–35–4 however, as a 44-goal season by Danny Lawson and 42 goals from Ron Chipperfield helped the Cowboys finish a surprising third in the Canadian division.

 In the 1976 playoffs, the Cowboys met the Quebec Nordiques in the first round.
 The series is best known for one of hockey's most legendary brawls.
 The incident began when Calgary's Rick Jodzio cross-checked Quebec's Marc Tardif in the head, causing both teams to leave their benches.
 The brawl lasted 20 minutes, and ended only when Quebec police gathered at the players benches and escorted the teams back to their dressing rooms.
 Following a 20-minute break to allow both teams to cool down, the game resumed – minus eleven ejected players.
 The incident caught the attention of Quebec's Solicitor General Fernand Lalonde, who had the incident investigated as a criminal matter.
 Jodzio was suspended indefinitely by the league, and later pleaded guilty in a Quebec court to a charge of assault over the incident.
 Cowboys coach Joe Crozier was suspended for the rest of the series.